 A month later, news reports broke that Cohen had participated in a month-long series of interviews with investigators from Mueller's office.
 In November, Cohen struck a second deal -- this time with Mueller -- pleading guilty to lying to Congress about the Russia investigation.

 When he was sentenced at the end of 2018, the judge on the case said "Cohen plead guilty to a veritable smorgasbord of fraudulent conduct" and "lost his moral compass," adding that "as a lawyer, Mr. Cohen should have known better."

-In addition to three years in prison, Cohen will have to pay $1.39 million in restitution, plus $500,000 in forfeiture for the financial and campaign finance crimes.
-He will face an additional fine of $50,000 for lying to Congress.
+In addition to three years in prison, Cohen was ordered to pay $1.39 million in restitution, plus $500,000 in forfeiture for the financial and campaign finance crimes.
+He faced an additional fine of $50,000 for lying to Congress.

 Cohen sat for an interview with ABC News after his sentencing.

 "I knew what I was doing was wrong," Cohen told ABC News' Chief Anchor George Stephanopoulos in December 2018.
 "I stood up before the world [Wednesday] and I accepted the responsibility for my actions."

 Cohen said he was "angry at himself" for his role in the deals, but that he did it out of "blind loyalty" to Trump.